 We all know that firearms require maintenance and cleaning, but how often should you clean your firearms?
-Some insist that firearms should be cleaned every time they are fired as well as every few months whether they’ve been used or not.
+Some insist that gun cleaning should occur every time one is fired, as well as every few months — whether they’ve been used or not.
 Others insist that it is fine to leave your rifle or pistol uncleaned even after multiple trips to the range.

 There are some times when you should clean your gun every time immediately after use.
-If you are shooting corrosive ammunition, or if the firearm is exposed to water, moisture, or other damaging elements you should always clean your gun as soon as possible.
+If you are shooting corrosive ammunition, or if the firearm is exposed to water, moisture or other damaging elements, you should always clean your gun as soon as possible.
 Corrosive ammunition, water, salts, dust and dirt can all lead to rust, corrosion, excess wear and tear and eventually the early failure of the rifle or pistol.

 For example, last week I went out hunting with my trusty Remington 700 in 30-06.
-It’s not a fancy rifle with a synthetic stock and factory blued barrel topped with a Nikon ProStaff 4-12x40mm scope.
+It’s not a fancy rifle; it has a synthetic stock and factory blued barrel topped with a Nikon ProStaff 4-12x40mm scope.
 The weather was cold and damp, and I didn’t see any of the wild hogs I was hunting for, but it was rainy and drizzling lightly off and on so, even though I didn’t fire a shot, I still cleaned my rifle when I got home.

-“But,” you say “I’ve got a stainless steel barrel and receiver.
+“But,” you say, “I’ve got a stainless steel barrel and receiver.
 I don’t need to worry about moisture.”
 To a certain extent, that is true.
-Stainless steel components do help slow down corrosion and the effects of the elements that cause it, but such parts are more susceptible to excess wear from dirt, dust, and fouling.
+Stainless steel components do help slow down corrosion and the effects of the elements that cause it, but such parts are more susceptible to excess wear from dirt, dust and fouling.
 Stainless steel is softer than other steel used in firearms and as such can experience faster wear.

-If you’ve got a gun that is only used for plinking, target clays, or punching holes in paper, it’s probably OK to let a few months and 3-4 trips to the range lapse before doing an in depth cleaning.
+If you’ve got a gun that is only used for plinking, target clays, or punching holes in paper, it’s probably OK to let a few months and 3-4 trips to the range lapse before doing an in-depth cleaning.
 You should still be aware that semi-automatics and rimfire firearms may begin to show performance and reliability issues with excessive fouling.

 For this reason, it is sometimes easier to clean these rifles at the range where you can then fire a fouling shot (from non-corrosive ammunition) so that the bore is ready to go.
-Some ranges won’t allow you to clean a gun at the range, and that’s fine, you can clean it at home and store it without a fouling shot, just remember that your bore will need a fouling shot to prep the bore prior to competition.
+Some ranges won’t allow you to clean a gun at the range, and that’s fine.
+You can clean it at home and store it without a fouling shot; just remember that your bore will need a fouling shot to prep the bore prior to competition.

 How often this is necessary depends on the number of rounds fired through the gun and the role it typically is used for, but I like to detail strip and clean all of my firearms at least once a year regardless of whether or not they ever made it out of the gun safe at all.
-On firearms that are just being stored in a safe ambient moisture in the air, humidity, can cause some small rust spots to show up.
+On firearms that are just being stored in a safe, ambient moisture in the air and humidity can cause some small rust spots to show up.